 Ended up only boiling mash 1 for just over 3 hours versus the planned 4 hours.
 My boil off calculations was slightly off.
-Mash 1 was boiled down to # gallons and a SG of.
-After mashing in the second mash I transferred # gallons and boiled the combined just over an hour to hit a SG of 1.2 and 10.75 gallons.
-Instead of using the plate chiller I moved the hot wort to the unitank (Could not pump out the last half gallon or so) and cooled tank in walk-in over night and pitched the 1056 Sunday morning.
+Boiled the combined mash for an hour to hit a SG of 1.2 and 10.75 gallons.
+Instead of using the plate chiller I moved the hot wort to the unitank (Could not pump out the last half gallon or so) and cooled tank in walk-in over night.
+Pitched the 1056 Sunday morning.
 On brew day I made a starter with the WLP099 which I will pitch when I add some honey and syrup.

-The table below was used to calculate SG for the combined brew.
+The table below was used in my planning to calculate SG for the combined brew.

 HONEY & SYRUP

 The table below shows calculations for primary fermentation in the unitank and half of the honey and maple syrup.
 After doing some more research I believe my initial calculations for the honey maple syrup combination was wrong.
 So I’m now changing the calculation by using a 1.4 SG for the honey and 1.37 SG for the maple syrup.
 Therefore 1/2 gallon of half honey and half maple syrup would have a 1.385 SG.